HA710/HA710/README.md

 ## About Me

 I am a Japanese university student.
 I can write TypeScript(JavaScript) and Rust.
 I can also write C++, but not at a high level.
-About markup languages, I can use HTML and CSS.
+Regarding markup languages, I am familiar with HTML and CSS.

-Currently, I use GitHub only for managing private repositories.
+Currently, I use GitHub mainly for managing private repositories.

 <!--
 [![trophy](https://github-profile-trophy.vercel.app/?username=HA710&rank=SSS,SS,S,A,B)](https://github.com/ryo-ma/github-profile-trophy)